lorenzulrich/Sitegeist.LostInTranslation/README.md

 ## Configuration

-This package needs an authenticationKey for the DeeplL Api from https://www.deepl.com/pro-api.
+This package needs an authenticationKey for the DeepL API from https://www.deepl.com/pro-api.
-There are free plans that support a limited number but for productive use we recommend using a payed plan.
+There are free plans that support a limited number of characters, but for productive use we recommend using a paid plan.

 ```yaml
 Sitegeist: